Quanta Services, Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityQuanta sells outsourced engineering, procurement, construction, repair, and maintenance services for electric power, renewable, underground, communications, and industrial infrastructure.High
+Business qualityQuanta sells outsourced engineering, procurement, construction, fabrication, repair, and maintenance services for electric power, renewable, underground, communications, load center, industrial, and energy infrastructure.High

-MoatThe moat comes from craft labor scale, safety record, utility relationships, project execution history, acquisition network, equipment depth, and the difficulty of staffing large energized infrastructure work.High
+MoatThe moat comes from craft labor scale, self-perform capabilities, safety record, utility relationships, project execution history, an acquisition network, equipment depth, and the difficulty of staffing large energized infrastructure work.High

-Risk levelKey risks are premium multiple compression, project delays, permitting, weather, safety events, labor availability, utility capex cycles, acquisition integration, debt load, and lower-margin backlog conversion.Medium-high
+Risk levelKey risks are premium multiple compression, integration of four recent acquisitions, project delays, permitting, weather, safety events, labor availability, utility capex cycles, debt load, and lower-margin backlog conversion.Medium-high

-AI confidenceDescriptive confidence is high because filings and market data are rich.
+AI confidenceDescriptive confidence is high because filings, the Q2 2026 release, and market data are rich and cross-validated.
 Return confidence is lower because the market already prices in strong power infrastructure growth.High data confidence

 Investment certaintyMedium.
 PWR is a strong business, but the current stock needs continued earnings growth and premium valuation support to produce attractive forward returns.Medium